 Once added, you can select a product on the right and adjust its price and markup.

 When you are satisfied with your item selection, click the Save button.

 You will now see each a la carte item you added to the price sheet, along with its base lab cost, your markup, and its final cost.
 The final cost of individual items can be further modified from here if you are not satisfied with your default markup.

 Also, please note that you can move around any of the products to customize the order in which it is viewed by your customer.

 You can feature up to 5 a la carte items by tapping the star on the right.
-Featured products will be highlighted in the customer-facing storefront.
-In addition, popular products are automatically selected by PhotoDay and featured to your customers.
-These are the top-selling products with PhotoDay and your partner lab that you added to your price sheets.
-PhotoDay uses a special algorithm to display these to your customers.
+Featured products and packages will be highlighted in the customer-facing storefront.

 The next section is Digital Products.
 Click Add Digital Products or the + button at the top right of the dashboard to start adding a la carte digital products.
 This will open the Add Products window.

 Here you can add 2 types of digital products: High-Resolution Download and Social Sharing Download.
 High-resolution downloads include a print release, while social sharing downloads do not.
 There is a $2 minimum for each download type, meaning you must charge the customer at least $2.

 You have now created the foundation of your first price sheet!
 However, something’s missing—packages.
 Packages are a great way to offer bundled savings to customers by giving them an incentive to purchase multiple products.
 How do you create a package?
 First, navigate to the Packages section on the left side of your screen.

 Click Add Package or the + button at the top right of the dashboard.
 This will open the Create A Package window.